% find this content helpful

 "The only newsletter I'm forwarding every time."

-The SWOT framework is here to help you understand your business better, compared to your competitive landscape.
+The SWOT framework helps you understand your business and compare it with your competitive landscape.

 It's not a magic formula, but you can consider it as a helpful tool.